Antonyeaster/blackjack/README.md

 ### Welcome Screen

-From the Welcome screen the player is prompted to tell me what they would like to be called.
+From the Welcome screen the player is greeted with a heading clearly stating what the game is and is prompted to enter what they would like to be called.

 ![Welcome screen](/documentation/screenshots/welcome-screen.png)

 ### Player name input

-The player is prompted to enter their name.
+The player is prompted to enter what they would like to be called.
 The code is written to ensure the first letter of the name/names is capitalized.

 Error handling:
 *  The name can not be a simple space, characters must be added
-*  I have used the lower() inbuilt function to ensure any casing is excepted
+*  I have used the capitalized() inbuilt function to ensure the name has a capital letter at the beginning
+*  I have allowed numbers to be entered if people do not want to use their name

 ![Name](/documentation/screenshots/name.png)

 ### Introduction

 Brief introduction and guidelines for navigating the game.
+Telling the user what to look out for at certain inputs.

 ![Introduction](/documentation/screenshots/introduction-page.png)